n6g7/redux-saga-firebase/docs/_reference/firestore.md

         required: true
         type: String or [firebase.firestore.CollectionReference](https://firebase.google.com/docs/reference/js/firebase.firestore.CollectionReference) or [firebase.firestore.Query](https://firebase.google.com/docs/reference/js/firebase.firestore.Query)
         description: To [filter](https://firebase.google.com/docs/firestore/query-data/get-data), [order or limit](https://firebase.google.com/docs/firestore/query-data/order-limit-data) data, pass a [Query](https://firebase.google.com/docs/reference/js/firebase.firestore.Query) (eg. `yield call(rsf.firestore.syncCollection, colRef.where("capital", "==", true), ...)`).
 If using a string, it is a slash-separated path to a collection (unfiltered).
-      - name: actionCreator
+      - name: options
         required: true
-        type: Function
-        description: The action creator to use.
-It must take either a [DocumentSnapshot](https://firebase.google.com/docs/reference/js/firebase.firestore.DocumentSnapshot) or a [QuerySnapshot](https://firebase.google.com/docs/reference/js/firebase.firestore.QuerySnapshot) as argument.
-      - name: transform
-        required: false
-        type: Function
+        type: Object
-        description: An optional transformer function to be applied to the value before it's passed to the action creator.
-Default to the identity function (`x => x`).
+        description: "An object to configure how the collection should be synchronised.
+It must contain at least the `successActionCreator` which must take either a [DocumentSnapshot](https://firebase.google.com/docs/reference/js/firebase.firestore.DocumentSnapshot) or a [QuerySnapshot](https://firebase.google.com/docs/reference/js/firebase.firestore.QuerySnapshot) as argument.
+The other possible options are `failureActionCreator` which is called on channel errors and `transform` which is an optional transformer function to be applied to the value before it's passed to the action creator.
+Default to the identity function (`x => x`)."
     output:
     example: |
       ```js